Private Omar S. Ostoich

 The 508th Parachute Infantry Regiment’s mission was to capture and control bridges over the Douve River, located near Beuzeville-la-Bastille.
 The confusion and scattered landings were compounded by the German presence in the scheduled drop zones.
 This prevented the pathfinders from marking the drop zones correctly and consequently delayed many pilots from switching on the jump lights until they had overshot the drop zones.
 Many paratroopers landed far from their intended drop zones.
 Landing in the swamp lands along the river, the heavily laden troopers scrambled to assemble into fighting units.

 The paratroopers regrouped and seized the bridge over the Douve River, at Pont L’Abbé.
 After this initial mission Ostoich survived another ten days, making his way through hedgerows and securing essential causeways to help the Allied advance.
 On June 15, 1944, Private Omar Ostoich was on night patrol when his commanding officer sent him back to their point of departure with a message.
-He never returned, and his remains were never found.
-He is memorialized on the Tablets of the Missing at Normandy American Cemetery.
+He never returned His remains were never found but he is memorialized on the Tablets of the Missing at Normandy American Cemetery.

 Eulogy